PabloCabaleiro/pondera/README.md

 ## Why Pondera?

-- YAML as single source of truth – All test inputs & expectations live in YAML files (decoupled from code).
+- **YAML as single source of truth** – All test inputs & expectations live in YAML files (decoupled from code).
-- Model-agnostic – Evaluate Python callables, HTTP services, or anything else via runners.
+- **Model-agnostic** – Evaluate Python callables, HTTP services, or anything else via runners.
-- Typed judging – LLM judge returns a strict Judgment schema (Pydantic).
+- **Typed judging** – LLM judge returns a strict Judgment schema (Pydantic).
-- **MCP-ready judge – Optional MCP tools/resources available to the judge (configurable & allow-listed).
+- **MCP-ready judge** – Optional MCP tools/resources available to the judge (configurable & allow-listed).
 - **Portable** – Use the CLI, a tiny Python API, or a pytest helper (pytest is optional).
 - **Reproducible** – Standard artifacts (answer.md, judgment.json, summary.md, meta.json) per case.

 ## Core Concepts

 - **Case (YAML)**: Defines the input (query, attachments, params), pre-judge expectations, judge request, rubric overrides, thresholds, and optional MCP config.
-- **Runner**: How to obtain the answer being evaluated (e.g., a Python function, an HTTP endpoint).
+- **Runner**: Contract about how to obtain the answer being evaluated (e.g., a Python function, an HTTP endpoint).
 Returns a standard RunResult.
 - **Judge**: Scores the answer according to a rubric and returns a structured Judgment (overall score, per-criterion scores, issues, suggestions).

 ## High-Level YAML Shape (for context)